-Terror Tales was a group of short plays performed at the Hampstead Theatre in London in June 2010.
-Andrew appeared in these plays, produced by the Oxford School of Drama, as the characters Charlie and Jamie in the plays You Can Do It and In For the Kill.
+Terror Tales was a group of short plays performed at the Hampstead Theatre in London and produced by the Oxford School of Drama in June 2010.
+Andrew appeared as the characters Charlie and Jamie in the plays You Can Do It and In For the Kill.

 Eight of London’s most exciting new writers, seventeen young actors and a handful of brand new pieces which interrogate and re-imagine our deepest, darkest fears.